mystoragebox/Folder_Structure/Music_Folder.md

 # Music Folder Structure
-This file outlines the best way I found to organise my music files.
-This works for me and you can change the structure to suit your music folder.
-I use Musicbee to organise the files and as such, will outline the naming templates below.
+This file outlines the best way I found to organise music files.
+This is not definitive, think of it as a starting pointfor your own structure to suit yourself.
+I recommend Musicbee to organise the files and as such, will outline the naming templates below.

 All the templates below assume you are already in the root music folder.
 ## Metadata
 The metadata embedded into the music file is important.
-Here is a list of metadata fields I use to organise the files.
+Here is a list of useful metadata fields.
 Most of these fields need no explanation but I have provided explanation for where appropriate.
 * Track Title
 * Artist
-* Album Artist `This has the folder name ie: Hilltop Hoods, Soundtracks etc.`
+* Album Artist `This has the folder name ie: Hilltop Hoods, Soundtracks etc. This is so you can sort by album-artist in your software of choice.`
 * Album
 * Year
 * Track `track number`